rudecs/openvcloud/specs/capacity_limits/instrumentation.md

 #### limitCPU

 Params:
-* machineId: Id of the virtual machine
+* machineId: Id of the VM
 * maxload: ???